lukelavery/bundles/readme.md

 <h1 align="center">AG Bundle Tool</h1>

-<h4 align="center">A desktop application that automates the bundling of pdf documents.</h4>
+<h4 align="center">A desktop application that automates the bundling of pdf documents for use in court proceedings.</h4>

 ## Key Features